 There are shared interests with Cell and Molecular Biology (IMST (15)).
 Applications developing assays with a cell component may be assigned to IMST (15).
 Applications developing assays or technologies that are not cell-based may be assigned to IMST (10).

-There are shared interests with Innovative Immunology Research (IMM (10)).
-Immune markers, immunoassays and use of antibodies may be assigned to IMM (10), whereas disease-agnostic assay development, biochemistry and protein engineering including antibodies may be assigned to IMST (10).
+There are shared interests with Innovative Immunology Research (AIDC (10)).
+Immune markers, immunoassays and use of antibodies may be assigned to AIDC(10), whereas disease-agnostic assay development, biochemistry and protein engineering including antibodies may be assigned to IMST (10).